 Filing Your Lawsuit Before the Deadline

 If the negligent party’s insurance company did not offer you a fair settlement, the next step in the legal process would be going to court.
 To go to court, you must submit your lawsuit in compliance with the state’s statute of limitations.
-According to Louisiana Civil Code (CC) §3492, you typically have one year to file a personal injury lawsuit in Louisiana.
+According to Louisiana Civil Code (CC) §3492, you typically have two years to file a personal injury lawsuit in Louisiana.

 It is absolutely vital that you submit your lawsuit on time.
 Otherwise, the court might bar you from receiving any type of awards.